Glossary of Terms

 ISO/IEC 27001 provides requirements for an information security management system (ISMS), though there are more than a dozen standards in the ISO/IEC 27000 family.
-Using them enables organizations of any kind to manage the security of assets such as financial information, intellectual property, employee details, or information entrusted by third parties.
+Using these standards enables organizations of any kind to manage the security of assets such as financial information, intellectual property, employee details, or information entrusted by third parties.

-Environments that are in real-time use by active business users.
+Live environments are in real-time use by active business users.

-Malicious software created by cybercriminals.
+Malware is malicious software created by cybercriminals.

 The National Institute of Standards and Technology is part of the U.S. Department of Commerce.
 NIST measurements support the smallest of technologies to the largest and most complex of human-made creations — from nanoscale devices so tiny that tens of thousands can fit on the end of a single human hair up to earthquake-resistant skyscrapers and global communication networks.